India and Japan plan more military drills to strengthen ties | Politics

 - Japan

-India and Japan said on Thursday they would deepen defence cooperation, with New Delhi inviting investment by Japanese industries and both countries planning a joint military drill involving their air force fighters.
+India and Japan will deepen cooperation on defence, with India inviting investment by Japanese companies and plans for joint military exercises involving their air forces, the two sides said on Thursday.

-India's Defence Minister Rajnath Singh held talks in Tokyo with Japanese counterpart Yasukazu Hamada ahead of "two-plus-two" talks between defence and foreign ministers from two countries.
+Indian Defence Minister Rajnath Singh held talks in Tokyo with his Japanese counterpart, Yasukazu Hamada, ahead of "two-plus-two" talks bringing in their foreign ministers.
 "He invited Japanese industries to invest in India's defence corridors," India's defence ministry said in a statement, referring to Singh.

 "The two ministers agreed that the early conduct of the inaugural fighter exercise will pave the way for much greater cooperation and interoperability between the air forces of the two countries."
-India, like Japan, is bolstering its military to tackle what it sees as increased security threats, including from neighbouring China.
+India, like Japan, is bolstering its military to tackle what it sees as increased security threats.
+Both countries are increasingly wary of China's growing military might and assertiveness.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)